boonebgorges/invite-anyone/readme.txt

 * Fix broken sprite
 * Improve compatibility with template overrides when using theme compatibility
 * Improved responsiveness for group invitations
+* Error data is stored in a cookie rather than the URL, for better support across hosting environments

 = 1.0.26 =
 * Allow + signs to appear in invited email addresses